ecsplendid/DanceMusicSegmentation/README.md

 The project is written in Matlab although some helper functions i.e. for pre-processing the dataset, extracting cue sheet times etc are included as part of a Visual Studio project.

 Simply execute execute_show(1) to see it work.

+Or for more cool stuff:

+s = 1; % change to 1,2,...,6 for the github test set shows

+execute_show( s, config_getbest(1,1), ...
+  config_getdefaultsegcalculation, ...
+  config_getbestnoveltyconfig );

 I have included training set binaries:

 - A State of Trance (With Armin van Buuren) 453 + 462
 - Trance Around World (with Above and Beyond) 364 + 372